Trademark Boutique.

 Trademarks vary in how distinctive they are.
 The law treats different kinds of trademarks differently: the more distinctive, the stronger the protection.
 The main categories are:

-Category | What It Means | Examples |
+| Category | What It Means | Examples |

-Fanciful / Coined | Made-up words.
+| Fanciful / Coined | Made-up words.
 No prior meaning.
 These are the strongest. | Exxon, Kodak, Google, Rolex. |

-Arbitrary | Common words used in a context where they have no logical relation to the product or service.
+| Arbitrary | Common words used in a context where they have no logical relation to the product or service.
 Still very strong. | Apple (computers), Amazon (retail), Dove (personal care). |

-Suggestive | The mark hints at a characteristic or quality of the product, but invites imagination. | Netflix (hinting at internet “net” + “flicks” = movies/streaming), Airbus for airplanes. |
+| Suggestive | The mark hints at a characteristic or quality of the product, but invites imagination. | Netflix (internet “net” + “flicks”), Airbus. |

-Descriptive | Directly describes some attribute, feature, or quality of the goods or services.
-These are harder to protect unless they acquire “secondary meaning” (consumers come to associate that term with your brand). | American Airlines, Holiday Inn, Bank of America. |
+| Descriptive | Directly describes an attribute, feature, or quality of the goods/services.
+Harder to protect unless they acquire “secondary meaning.” | American Airlines, Holiday Inn, Bank of America. |

-Generic | The common name of the goods or services.
+| Generic | The common name of the goods or services.
 Cannot be trademarked. | “Bicycle” for bikes, etc. |

 Key takeaway: Aim for marks that are Fanciful, Arbitrary, or Suggestive.
 Descriptive marks are a gamble, and generic marks are off the table.
 If you’re unsure where your idea falls, we’re happy to review it with you in a complimentary consultation.